CodeScop/Oge-Mai-Field-Guide/forestresourcessummary.md

   - LF Battles: Sassi (600 words for 6)
   - MT Battles: Velts (800 words for 8), Clawadin (800 words for 8), Burocat (1000 words for 10), Curator of Elder Library (1000 words for 10)
+  - EldLib Battles: Burocat (1000 words for 10), Clawadin (800 words for 8), Curator of Elder Library (1000 words for 10), Velts (800 words for 8)
   - Forest Expedition Battles: Alnu (400 words for 4), Sassi (600 words for 6), Clawadin (800 words for 8), Burocat (1000 words for 10)
   - HuntS1 Quests: Joining the Hunt (10), Spreading Hope (10), A Season for Hope (5), A Clue to the Past (5), Elder Library Assistants (5), Elder Library's Security (5), Proving Your Worth 1/4 (10), Proving Your Curiosity 2/4 (10), Proving Your Perserverance 3/4 (10), Proving Your Cunning 4/4 (10), Proving Your Mettle 5/6 (15), Protecting the Past (10), Studying Substance Samples (10), To Hope is to Plan (10), Time of Reflection (10), A Battle of Wills (10), Curator's Family (25)
-  - HuntS1.2 Quests: Velts' Relaxation Method (25), Curator's Catalog Collections (25), Into Forest Depths 1/3 (25)
+  - HuntS1.2 Quests: Velts' Relaxation Method (25), Curator's Catalog Collections (25), Into Forest Depths 1/3 (25), Base Camp Clearing Duty (25), Dynamic Disappearing Duo (25), Great Library Cleanup!
+(15), Sticky, Sweet, and Alluring (15), HuntS1.2 Tallest of Trees (10), Curator's Catalog Cache 2/2 (25)
   - later Hunt

-- **Jan 2021 Sources Outside the Hunt:**
+- **Feb 2021 Sources Outside the Hunt:**

-  For January, the clue is an image in the news announcement: https://4thewords.com/forum/details-325 The image looks like a torn rectangle of creamy parchment with a dark red color painted over most of it, and a much darker reddish-brown cursive capital L. The consensus is that this means red monsters, and monsters with names starting with L - which is a solid rule of thumb for the monsters below, but not entirely reliable.
+  For February, the theme is "flying" (per the clue):
+  *We can walk, run, and swim yet we cannot compare,* *to those who are blessed to soar through the air.*

-  - Global Battles: Viyu (15 minutes for ?)
+  - Global Battles: Vi (5 minutes for ), Viyu (15 minutes for ), Viyusa (25 minutes for ), Xin (100 words for 1)
-  - LF Battles: Puna (150 words and 1 Wood Fishing Rod for 1-2)
+  - LF Battles: Nitana (700 words for 7), Pester (500 words for 5), Reenu (200 words for 2)
-  - MT Battles: Assassin (1400 words for 14), Lorsa (450 words for 4-5), Tambo (2000 words, 4 Rope, and 10 Leaves for 20), Villager (1300 words for 13)
+  - MT Battles: Ardia (50 words for 0-1), Ardii (60 words for 0-1), Ardis (70 words for 0-1), Lorsa (450 words for 4-5), Spirit Lorsini (1000 words for 10)
   - FOREST EXPEDITION:
-    - BC Battles: Kaija (240 words for 2-3), Sacer (120 words for 1-2)
+    - BC Battles: Sacer (120 words for 1-2)
-    - SC Battles: Oncaiii (800 words for 8), Sapilo (450 words for 4-5), Sapira (350 words for 3-4), Sapiti (300 words for 3)
+    - FB Battles: Ardia (50 words for 0-1), Ardii (60 words for 0-1), Ardis (70 words for 0-1), Spirit Ardia (80 words for 0-1)
-    - FB, TT, GL Battles: Global and Hunt monsters only
+    - GL, SC Battles: Global and Hunt monsters only
-  - later game
+    - TT Battles: Buhini (150 words for 1-2), Buholi (800 words for 8), Buhovi (650 words for 6-7), Fin (250 words for 2-3), Finoir (500 words for 5), Scofin (150 words for 1-2)

 - **Sell price:** 10 Coins (don't sell, much better to spend)